vmware/terraform-provider-vra/website/docs/r/vra_block_device.html.markdown

         * `hrefs`

-    * `name` - A human-friendly name for the block-device snapshot.
+    * `name` - Human-friendly name for block device snapshot.

-    * `org_id` - The id of the organization this block-device snapshot belongs to.
+    * `org_id` - ID of organization that block device snapshot belongs to.

-    * `owner` - Email of the user user that owns the block-device snapshot.
+    * `owner` - Email of block device snapshot owner.

-    * `updated_at` - Date when the entity was last updated.
-The date is in ISO 8601 and UTC.
+    * `updated_at` - Date when entity was last updated.
+Date and time format is ISO 6801 and UTC.

-* `status` - Status of the block device.
+* `status` - Status of block device.

-* `tags` - A set of tag keys and optional values that were set on this resource instance. example:[ { "key" : "vmware.enumeration.type", "value": "nebs_block" } ]
+* `tags` - Set of tag keys and values to apply to the resource instance.
-  * `key` - Tag’s key.
-  * `value` - Tag’s value.
+Example:[ { "key" : "vmware.enumeration.type", "value": "nebs_block" } ]

-* `updated_at` - Date when the entity was last updated.
-The date is ISO 8601 and UTC.
+* `updated_at` - Date when entity was last updated.
+Date and time format is ISO 6801 and UTC.